Home » Kitchen » Appetizer Recipes » Mango Habanero Salsa Recipe

 Ingredients

-• 1 1/2 - 2 cups chopped mango, 1/2" dice (defrosted from frozen or from 2 fresh mangoes)
+- 1 1/2 – 2 cups chopped mango 1/2″ dice (defrosted from frozen or from 2 fresh mangoes)

-• 1/3 cup finely chopped, fresh cilantro
+- 1/3 cup fresh cilantro finely chopped

-• 2 tablespoons very finely chopped onion (yellow, sweet or red onion)
+- 2 tablespoons very finely chopped onion yellow, sweet or red onion

-• 1 habanero pepper, very finely chopped (see notes)
+- 1 habanero pepper very finely chopped (see notes)

-• Zest from half of a lime
+- Zest from half of a lime

-• Juice from 1 lime
+- Juice from 1 lime

-• 1/2 teaspoon ground cumin
+- 1/2 teaspoon ground cumin

-• 1/4 teaspoon salt
+- 1/4 teaspoon salt

 Instructions

-1. Combine all ingredients and lightly toss.
+- Combine all ingredients and lightly toss.

 Notes

-Nutrition Information:
+Nutrition

-Bookmark this page or pin the following image to refer back to this Chunky Mango Habanero Salsa in the future.
+Bookmark this page or pin the following image to refer back to this Chunky Mango Habanero Salsa Recipe in the future.

 Thanks so much for spending a few minutes of your busy day with me!

-If you want to ensure you don’t miss future content, pop your email in the pale green box on the right or click here.
-I usually send one email weekly so I won’t inundate your inbox.
+To ensure you don’t miss future content, pop your email in the pale green box on the right or click here.
+I usually send one email weekly, so I won’t inundate your inbox.
 I’m sensitive to an overflowing email inbox!

 We will only use your email address to send you emails, no more than 1-2 weekly.
 In addition, you will have access to my growing library of knit & crochet patterns and other printables.
 Check back often as this library will continue to grow.
-Please know that you can unsubscribe anytime by emailing me or clicking on the “unsubscribe” link at the bottom of all emails.
+You can unsubscribe anytime by emailing me or clicking on the “unsubscribe” link at the bottom of all emails.

 And you can access many of the products I refer to on my Nourish and Nestle Amazon Page.
 You can access it here.

-So, if you’d like to get in on the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle here or use the form on the right sidebar.
-It’s towards the top a bit.
+So, if you’d like to participate in the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle here or use the form on the right sidebar.
+It’s slightly towards the top.

 I have sent all my subscribers the link to the Subscriber Benefits Library.
-If you missed it or misplaced it, drop me a line.
+If you missed it or misplaced it, let me know.

 Until next time…